Aaron-July/Aaron-July/README.md

 # AARON JULY

-A dedicated freelance web developer.
+An aspiring freelance web developer.
 I aim to join a leading tech team with goals to build a ready-to-use solution for local clients.

 <hr>